isomerpages/nlb-sure/blog/home-based-learning/_posts/2021-06-16-history-makers.md

  The four selected videos from the National Library’s *From the Stacks** collection featured letters, documents, newspapers and a map written or printed during a particular period in the history of Singapore:

-1. From the Stacks: Chart of a Skirmish between the Dutch and the Portuguese in the Johor River – from 1606, during the era of the Johor Sultanate
+1. [Chart of a Skirmish between the Dutch and the Portuguese in the Johor River](/blog/home-based-learning/DD00012) – from 1606, during the era of the Johor Sultanate

 2. From the Stacks: Letters from Sir Thomas Stamford Raffles to Lord Lansdowne – from the 1820s, after the British established a trading post in Singapore